Evelyn Waugh: "He-Evelyn" and "She-Evelyn"

 When Decline and Fall was completed, Duckworths objected to its "obscenity", but Chapman & Hall agreed to publish it.
 This was sufficient for Waugh and Gardner to bring forward their wedding plans.
-They were married in St Paul's Church, Portman Square, on 27 June 1928, with only Acton, Alec Waugh and the bride's friend Pansy Pakenham present.
+They were married in St Paul's Church, Portman Square, on 27 June 1928, with only Acton, Robert Byron, Alec Waugh and the bride's friend Pansy Pakenham present.
 The couple made their home in a small flat in Canonbury Square, Islington.
 The first months of the marriage were overshadowed by a lack of money, and by Gardner's poor health, which persisted into the autumn.

 In September 1928, Decline and Fall was published to almost unanimous praise.
 By December, the book was into its third printing, and the American publishing rights were sold for $500.
 In the afterglow of his success, Waugh was commissioned to write travel articles in return for a free Mediterranean cruise, which he and Gardner began in February 1929, as an extended, delayed honeymoon.
 The trip was disrupted when Gardner contracted pneumonia and was carried ashore to the British hospital in Port Said.
 The couple returned home in June, after her recovery.
 A month later, without warning, Gardner confessed that their mutual friend, John Heygate, had become her lover.
 After an attempted reconciliation failed, a shocked and dismayed Waugh filed for divorce on 3 September 1929.
 The couple apparently met again only once, during the process for the annulment of their marriage a few years later.